Applications for the 2024 cycle are now closed.

 Please read the Grants Policies and FAQ before preparing your application (required).
 During the PEACE grant application period, please visit the online application portal to start your application and review the forms well before the deadline to ensure a smooth process.
 Applications missing any required materials or not following the instructions (including exceeding page limits) may not be reviewed.

-All applicants will receive email notification in late May 2024 as to whether they have been selected to submit a full proposal.
+All applicants will receive email notification in mid-June 2024 as to whether they have been selected to submit a full proposal.
 If selected to submit a full proposal, a detailed request for proposals (RFP) will be sent to you at that time.
 Proposals for the $25,000 level will be 5 single-spaced pages maximum, and the $100,000 level will be 10 single-spaced pages maximum.
 Page limits INCLUDE figures, tables, and references.
 Full proposals will be due July 26, 2024; grantees will be announced in November.

 Questions should be directed to grants@mindandlife.org; please fully read this request for letters and the FAQ page before sending your question.